wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/ride-vscode.md

 * The `contract()` function retrieves the script code from the current active editor tab with `.ride` file.
 * The `compile()` function compiles the script code.
-* The `setScript()` function creates the set script transaction and signs it using the seed phrase specified in extension settings.
+* The `setScript()` function creates the set script transaction and signs it using the seed phrase specified in the extension settings.
-* The `broadcast()` function send the transaction to the node specified in extension settings.
+* The `broadcast()` function sends the transaction to the node specified in the extension settings.

 ## Interactive JavaScript Console

-In the console, you can run JavaScript commands.
-The console provides built-in functions for interaction with the Waves blockchain: signing and sending transactions, reading blockchain data, working with account keys and others.
-See the list of functions of [js-test-env](https://wavesplatform.github.io/js-test-env/globals.html).
+You can use the extension console to run JavaScript commands.
+The console provides functions for interacting with the Waves blockchain, such as signing and sending transactions, reading blockchain data, working with account keys etc. See the list of functions of [js-test-env](https://wavesplatform.github.io/js-test-env/globals.html).

-To open the console, go to **Command Palette** (Ctrl&nbsp;+&nbsp;Shift&nbsp;+&nbsp;P or Cmd&nbsp;⌘&nbsp;+&nbsp;Shift&nbsp;+&nbsp;P) and run **Start Waves JS Console** command.
+To open the JavaScript console, go to **Command Palette** (Ctrl&nbsp;+&nbsp;Shift&nbsp;+&nbsp;P or Cmd&nbsp;⌘&nbsp;+&nbsp;Shift&nbsp;+&nbsp;P) and run the **Start Waves JS Console** command.